Avocarrot/json2view/README.md

 This removes the hassle everytime you want to make small changes in UI to have to update the APK which includes re-compiling and uploading to Google Play as well as every single user manually deciding whether to update your app or not (if they have opted-out from auto-update).

-Some examples when this is useful include having just released a new feature and your mobile analytics show a slow user adoption, so you might want to deploy a quick UI fix to draw better attention on the call-to-actions without having to wait for the next big APK update.
-In the case of [Avocarrot](http://www.avocarrot.com), we are using json2view to run A/B test experiments and quickly deploy UI enhancements that improve revenue performance of native ads integrations in our network.

 Hope you find it useful and any feedback or PRs are more than welcome!

 ## pros